Leads-Hunt/leadshooktime/README.md

 'test_date_2'<br>
 'test_date_3'<br>

-Add Date Node to Capture date you want to use as your base date<br>
+Add Date Node to Capture date you want to use as your base date eg 'when did you leave?"<br>

 Add Script to that node.<br>